n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

 1. Follow the steps to [Create a credential](/credentials/add-edit-credentials/).

     /// note | Generic and specific credentials
-    If you create a credential by selecting **Create new** in the credentials dropdown in a node, n8n automatically creates the correct credential type for that node.
+    If you create a credential by selecting **Create new** in the credentials dropdown within a node, n8n automatically creates the correct credential type for that node.
 If you select **Credentials > New**, you must browse for the credential type:

 	* To connect with a specific service, using resources and operations supported by n8n, choose that service.
 For example, to create a credential for use in the Gmail node, search for `Gmail`.
 	* To create a credential for a [custom API call](/integrations/custom-operations/), select **Google OAuth2 API**.
 This allows you to create a generic credential, then set its scopes.
     ///

-2. Note the **OAuth Redirect URL** from the node credential modal.
+2. Copy the **OAuth Redirect URL** from the node credential modal.
 You'll need this in the next section.

 	???
 Details "View screenshot"
 		![OAuth Callback URL](/_images/integrations/builtin/credentials/google/oauth_callback.png)